Is Your Dog at Risk?

 Heartworm disease is a serious, progressive disease, and early detection betters your dog’s chances of responding well to treatment and a full recovery.
 The fact that there are few—if any—early signs that a dog has been infected with heartworm disease is why regular heartworm testing at your veterinarian’s office is the responsible thing for every pet owner to do.
 The test requires just a small blood sample from your dog and works by detecting the presence of heartworm proteins.
 Heartworm testing is simple and quick and should be done twice a year during your dog’s routine visits for preventative care.
 The cost of heartworm treatment can be significant, which is why every pet owner needs to discuss heartworm prevention with their veterinarian.

 Heartworm prevention medication can be purchased through your veterinarian or by prescription through a pet pharmacy.
-Two common preventatives are Tri-Heart Plus and Heartgard Plus, which are chewable tablets that are administered monthly and now an injectable preventative called Pro Heart is also available.
+Two common preventatives are Tri-Heart Plus and Heartgard Plus, which are chewable tablets that are administered monthly.
+An injectable preventative called Pro Heart12 is also available.
 Humane Society of Manatee County Veterinary Clinic, located at 2415 14th Street W. in Bradenton, offers low-to-moderate cost heartworm treatment, and a heartworm test is priced at only $15.00.

-You can purchase your heartworm preventative medications at our clinic pharmacy following your dogs appointment and once you dog is a clinic client, you can purchase the meds online by clicking here and get FREE delivery.
+You can purchase your heartworm preventative medications at our clinic pharmacy following your dog’s appointment and once your dog is a clinic client, you can purchase the meds online by clicking here and get FREE delivery.

-Please note these medications are prescription products and requires that your dog be a patient of the Humane Society of Manatee County to purchase from us.
+Please note these medications are prescription products and require that your dog be a patient of the Humane Society of Manatee County to purchase from us.